ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports-deploy-day2ops.md

 * {{site.data.keyword.cloud}} infrastructure services network subnets vary from data center to data center.
 For more information, see [{{site.data.keyword.cloud_notm}} IP ranges](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges).
 * Some Windows resources in your environment might use classic infrastructure services in Dallas.
 * {{site.data.keyword.cloud_notm}} endpoint service network includes 166.8.0.0/14.
 * IBM CloudDriver is an ephemeral VSI that is deployed by the {{site.data.keyword.cloud_notm}} automation to configure your instance.
 While IBM CloudDriver is being bootstrapped, it uses an ephemeral primary IP address.
-However, after bootstrapping it uses a predictable portable IP address that you can find on your instance details page.
+However, after bootstrapping, it uses a predictable portable IP address that you can find on your instance details page.
 For more information, see [IBM CloudDriver](/docs/vmwaresolutions?topic=vmwaresolutions-design_infrastructuremgmt#design_infrastructuremgmt-cloud-driver).
 * Infrastructure VMs refer to the private portable subnet allocated for use by vCenter, NSX manager, the cloud driver
 * Depending on your mode of deployment, your Windows Active Directory domain controllers can be VSIs on a primary subnet, or VMs on a portable subnet.

-For more information about {{site.data.keyword.redhat_openshift_full}} (OCP) networking, see [About the {{site.data.keyword.redhat_openshift_notm}} SDN network provider](https://docs.openshift.com/container-platform/4.4/networking/openshift_sdn/about-openshift-sdn.html){: external}.
+For more information about {{site.data.keyword.redhat_openshift_full}} (OCP) networking, see [About the OpenShift SDN network plugin](https://docs.openshift.com/container-platform/4.13/networking/openshift_sdn/about-openshift-sdn.html){: external}.

 | Source | Subnet, IP range | Target | Subnet, IP range | Port | Protocol | Purpose | Service |
 |:------ |:---------------- |:------ |:---------------- |:---- |:-------- |:------- |:------- |